PreviousView allNext

 Currently, California and Texas are the pilot states, in partnership with State National, where the programme is available.
 A key difference is that Tesla owners don’t need to install any additional devices in the vehicle for it to work; it relies on real-time data to price insurance risk and assess customer service.
 Pricing is based on six factors: (1) Driving behaviour, (2) Distance travelled, (3) Vehicle type, (4) Home location, (5) Level of cover selected, and (6) Multi-policy discounts.

 Tesla New Zealand references an InsureMyTesla programme in partnership with Vero Insurance New Zealand Limited.
 This should not be confused with the Tesla Insurance programme available in the US.
-Unfortunately, the level of online service one might expect from Tesla isn’t present here, as there is only an email address and phone number listed for further information—no online quoting is available.

 The locally available InsureMyTesla cover, in partnership with Vero, offers the following benefits: New car replacement (up to 24 months or 40,000 km), 20% standard excess reduction after 90 days, cover for loss or damage to your home charging equipment, full glass coverage including the panoramic roof, and optional rental car cover.